Face-to-Face Therapy

 Face-to-face therapy offers a grounded, focused space to work through personal challenges with consistent support.
 Meeting in person allows for richer, more nuanced communication — including body language, tone, and the subtle, reassuring presence of someone truly listening.
 Whether you're dealing with longstanding trauma, recent overwhelm, or just feeling stuck, in-person therapy may offer the sense of stability and presence you're looking for.

-In-person sessions are available at my offices in Barrhead (G78) and Clarkston (G76), Glasgow.
+In-person sessions are available at my offices in Barrhead (G78) and Central Glasgow (G2).

 Book a Free Consultation